akvo/akvo-flow-docs/docs/tutorials.rst

 Tutorials
 ================================

+ Welcome to Akvo FLOW!

- These are meant to lead users through sequential tasks.
-They follow the user through steps, offer help links for each, provide an option to perform the step for the user or let the user do it herself.
-Cheat sheets are available from the Help menu but can be programmatically opened whenever a task assistance is needed.”
+ This documentation is under construction.
+This section will contain tutorials meant to lead users through sequential tasks.
+They will follow the user through steps, offer help links for each, etc.